 If a determination denies or reduces your UI benefits and if you choose to appeal the determination, you must do so in writing either by letter or by the online form [nj.gov/labor/onlineappeal].
-To appeal by letter, you must write a letter stating that you are appealing the determination.
+You must state the reason you are appealing the determination.
 (See #1 below for helpful information to include.)
-There are deadlines for filing an appeal (see #2 below).
+There are deadlines for filing an appeal (see #2 on next page).
+Your appeal may be dismissed of you fail, without good cause, to file the appeal on time.